Simple blood test could predict Alzheimer's brain changes years before symptoms

 Summary

-This study is testing whether a blood test can identify people who have Alzheimer's-related brain changes, even before memory problems start.
-Researchers will enroll 2000 adults aged 50-80, some with risk factors like a family history of early dementia.
+This study is testing whether a blood test can identify people who have Alzheimer's-related brain changes, even if they have no memory problems.
+Researchers will enroll 2000 adults aged 50-80, some with risk factors like family history.
 The goal is to see if the blood test can accurately predict who has amyloid buildup in the brain, which is a key sign of Alzheimer's.

 Disclaimer